What is the Google Ad Grant?

 The Google Ad Grant provides nonprofits with $10,000 per month to spend on ads that appear in Google searches.
 The program was created by Sheryl Sandberg, who is now the CEO of Facebook.
 The purpose of the program is to allow nonprofits to reach new audiences online and expand the impact they are making in the world.

-What is the Google Ad Grant?
-The Google Ad Grant is one of the coolest programs available to nonprofits and probably the most valuable tool that any nonprofit probably has access to.
+The Google Ad Grant is one of the coolest programs available to nonprofits and probably the most valuable tool that any nonprofit has access to.
 We’ll give you a quick overview of how it works.

-In other videos, we’ll cover who is eligible, some best practices and ways to stay compliant with the rules, and so forth.
+Have you ever typed something into Google and seen the ads that appear towards the top of the screen?
+For example, maybe you typed in shoes or soccer cleats and noticed an ad for Nike, Adidas, and so forth.
 Those ads are paid for by advertisers.
-So when you click on those ads, you get taken to their website, and the advertiser is charged a few dollars So if you type in soccer cleats, you click on the Adidas ad – Adidas is probably paying Google $3, $4, to $5 for that click.
+So when you click on those ads, you get taken to their website, and the advertiser is charged a few dollars.
+So if you type in soccer cleats and click on the Adidas ad, Adidas is probably paying Google $3, $4, or $5 for that click.
 It’s worth it for them because they know that you are literally raising your hand saying, “I want soccer cleats.”
 Adidas offers soccer cleats, and therefore, they’re happy to pay for you to click on the ad.

 That is the Google Grant in a nutshell.
 You have $10,000 per month to spend on ads in Google search results to reach people who are searching for what you do, bring them to your website, and encourage them to take the next step in supporting your work.

 If you have any questions, we’d be happy to help you.
 Please feel free to drop us a line.